MathieuNeveu/MathieuNeveu/README.md

 Open to work !
 I'm enthusiastic about Clean Code like Robert C. Martin talks about it.<br/>
 Writing test, using design patterns in a consistent architecture rending to a sustainable source code over time: that's what makes my developer's heart beat.
-I would love to find a job where I can practice to master this group of hardskills.

 ## 🤓 Tech Stack